Google Ads for Pest Control Companies Australia | MarketInc

 01 / The Campaigns

 Separate campaigns for urgent general pest, termite inspection and treatment, rodent control and commercial contracts.
 Search handles the core keyword work.
-LSA sits above it for eligible businesses.
+LSA sits above it for eligible pest control services.
 PMax is capped and structured by service tier with placement exclusions applied from day one.

-• Search (urgent general pest: cockroach, ants, spiders)
+• Search (urgent general pest: cockroaches, ants, spiders)

 • Search (termite inspection and treatment)